ogusarenko/mke-docs/content/docs/configuration/kubernetes/kube-apiserver.md

 shared state of a cluster, through which the other components interact.

-You can configure the Kubernetes API server for all controllers through the `apiServer` section of the MKE configuration file, an example of which follows:
+You can configure the Kubernetes API server for all controllers through the `apiServer` section of the `mke4.yaml` configuration file, an example of which
+follows:

 ```yaml
 spec: